 E-mail is an essential means of communication for both staff and pupils.
 All staff have access to a personal email account, whilst children, when appropriate, will use email to communicate under controlled conditions (e.g. just within the school domain).
 The school reserves the right to monitor email usage by all users, but will be much more active in monitoring pupil email accounts.
 Pupils may only use approved e-mail accounts and must immediately tell a teacher if they receive offensive e-mail.
 Pupils must not reveal personal details of themselves or others, unless specifically approved by a member of staff.
 Under no circumstances should pupils arrange to meet anyone without specific permission.
 The forwarding of chain letters is not permitted.
+Parents will be asked to read our supporting guidance and sign up to their child's G-Suite account and ensure they discuss this with the child.

-Social Networking Sites (e.g. Facebook, Bebo, MySpace)

-While social networking sites often provide a valuable tool for assisting communications between groups of friends or those with shared interests, they provide a risk to young people if used inappropriately.
+Social Networking Sites (e.g. Facebook, Twitter, TikTok, Instagram, SnapChat etc.) While social networking sites often provide a valuable tool for assisting communications between groups of friends or those with shared interests, they provide a risk to young people if used inappropriately.